patrickrbc/patrickrbc.github.io/_posts/2019-04-01-re-wireless-repeater.md

 ---

 Do you have an old router left behind in your room?
-Ever wondered how it really worked inside?
+Ever wondered how it really works inside?
 Sit tight and get ready, because this is going to be a series of blog posts about reverse engineering a wireless repeater.
 The methodology here can be applied to other IoT devices.